Portrait Photography

 As mentioned, black and white portraits often put a stronger emphasis on the subject since there is no color.

 With that being said, you’ll want to make sure the eyes are in focus and are your focal point.
-This way, when a viewer looks at the image, they can instantly connect with the image, similar to how we look and connect with people in real life.
+This way, when a viewer looks at the image, they can instantly connect with it, similar to how we look and connect with people in real life.

 We look at their eyes.